 Yucca Valley is a medium-sized town located in the state of California.
 With a population of 21,652 people and five constituent neighborhoods, Yucca Valley is the 303rd largest community in California.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Yucca Valley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Yucca Valley is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Yucca Valley who work in office and administrative support (13.22%), sales jobs (12.45%), and management occupations (10.64%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Yucca Valley is worth considering.

 In Yucca Valley, just 12.15% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.